UCLNatSci/2022/NSCI0007/html/_sources/projects/projects.md

 <!-- Your group’s task is to produce a Jupyter Notebook which presents a solution to the scientific problem described in your chosen project brief, {ref}`viral_epidemics` or {ref}`neurosphere_growth`.
 The notebook should be a self-contained document containing text, working code and output and should be accessible and informative to a fellow second year Natural Sciences student. -->

-Your group’s task is to produce a Jupyter Notebook which presents a solution to the scientific problem described in your chosen project brief, **Viral Epidemics** or **Neursphere Growth**.
+Your group’s task is to produce a Jupyter Notebook which presents a solution to the scientific problem described in your chosen project brief, [](epidemic.md) or [](neurosphere.md).
 The notebook should be a self-contained document containing text, working code and output and should be accessible and informative to a fellow second year Natural Sciences student.

 ## Guidelines